Calogyne/Playground/readme.md

     element.SetValue(ContainerControl.PositionProperty, new Vector2());

     // XAML's property management system will take care about all those
-    // parent-child stuff for you, no need to explicity specify the parent
+    // parent-child stuff for you.
-    //while getting/setting the attached property.

     ```
     ```xml